-Percent of economic development funds committed to projects - 7b made on projects that produce the most economic impact for Missouri.
+The Cost Share Program builds partnerships with local entities to pool efforts and resources to deliver state highway and bridge projects.
+Funds are set aside for projects that demonstrate economic development.
+MoDOT works in cooperation with the Department of Economic Development and local entities to determine when targeted investments can be made on projects that produce the most economic impact for Missouri.
 Projects selected for the set-aside funds may be funded up to 100% of the project cost.
 The set-aside funds increase from 10% to 20% starting in 2024.
 Tracking this data ensures economic development funds are being utilized.